Life on the Streets – How substance abuse relates to homelessness

 How the Homeless Become Homeless

-The most common cause of homelessness among the people we interviewed wasn’t drugs or alcohol – though drug addiction also ranked below the leading response.
+The most common cause of homelessness among the people we interviewed wasn’t drugs or alcohol – though drug addiction ranked as the second-highest cause.
 The Americans we surveyed pointed to medical debt as the fundamental element of their financial burdens.
-According to recent studied, one in five Americans with health insurance struggles to cover their medical bills resulting in serious financial challenges.
-Roughly a third also withdraw money from their savings, retirement, and children’s college accounts to help cover these costs.
+According to recent studies, 27 percent of Americans say they’ve had trouble paying for medical care in the past year.
+Many end up withdrawing money from their savings, retirement, and children’s college accounts to help cover medical costs.

 People we spoke to also indicated that mental health issues were a leading cause of their homelessness.
-The U.S. Department of House and Urban Development once reported that roughly one in five homeless Americans suffered from severe mental health issues, which can be managed with the right care, but when left untreated can develop into debilitating conditions.
+Reports indicate that roughly two-thirds of homeless Americans across the country are experiencing some form of mental health disorder.
+These can be managed with the right care, but when left untreated they can develop into debilitating conditions.

 Job loss and family issues also ranked among the five most common responses we received when asked about the reasoning behind their living scenarios.